electricsquare/introduction-to-neural-networks/README.md

 ## The Theory

-Now that we have covered some background and given some basic information about the field of machine learning, lets move onto a concrete example of a machine learning algorithm: Neural Networks.
+Now that we have covered some background and given some basic information about the field of machine learning, let's move onto a concrete example of a machine learning algorithm: Neural Networks.

 ### An Example of Neural Networks

 Although you have probably *heard* of neural networks at some point in your life by now if you are vaguely interested in computers, it's still a good idea to familiarize yourself with what they look like and how they behave before jumping into understanding what is going on under-the-hood.

 Go to **[playground.tensorflow.org](https://playground.tensorflow.org)** and have a play around with the Neural Network there to get a feel for how they work.
-Don't about trying to understand what everything means, just get a feel for what kind of structure that we will be dealing with and then at the end of this workshop you will be able to come back to this page and *really* understand what is happening.
+Don't worry about trying to understand what everything means, just get a feel for what kind of structure that we will be dealing with and then at the end of this workshop you will be able to come back to this example and *really* understand what is happening.

 [![A screenshot of the result I achieved with the spiral data on playground.tensorflow.org](presentation/img/playground_tensorflow_spiral.png)](https://playground.tensorflow.org/#activation=tanh&regularization=L1&batchSize=10&dataset=spiral&regDataset=reg-plane&learningRate=0.01&regularizationRate=0.003&noise=0&networkShape=8,4&seed=0.79101&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=true&ySquared=true&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false)